menu

 For a small town, there is also a high proportion of single, often educated, people living in West Point.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to West Point.

-Overall, West Point’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+West Point’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Demographics